Why Goats?

 • Hard, clean feet, good feed conversion, and efficient metabolism like Axel

-• Sweet, clean-tasting milk Like Iris and Gem with strong production and longevity like Daisy
+• Milk with a mild, clean character like Iris and Gem with strong production like Daisy

 • And above all, Axel’s patience and gentleness.
 The kind of temperament that makes them safe for our children and a joy to handle.
 They can be the perfect goat in every other way, but if they have a poor attitude, it can just ruin the day and cause stress.